 With the seconds ticking down and his team in need of some kind of momentum, David Mann took destiny into his hands.

-The Sun Devils took that momentum into the second half and built on it to pull away for a 27-12 victory and earn their fourth trip to the provincial "AA" championship game in school history.
+The Sun Devils took that momentum into the second half and built on it to pull away for a 27-12 victory and earn their fourth trip to the provincial AA championship game in school history.
+They will face the Mission Roadrunners on Saturday at B.C.
+Place Stadium.

 The Bulldogs took advantage of some special team breakdowns to get their other major on a blocked punt.
-However, they failed to capitalize on a third quarter fumble that gave them the ball on South Delta's 22-yard-line with the game's outcome very much in doubt as Matt Wollin came up with a huge tackle on a fourth and two gamble.
+However, they failed to capitalize of a third quarter fumble that gave them the ball on South Deltas 22-yard-line with the games outcome very in doubt.
+Matt Wollin came up with a huge tackle on a fourth and two gamble.

 The defensive unit completed their splendid performance by forcing a turnover in the dying seconds when the Bulldogs blocked another Sun Devils punt inside the 10-yard-line.